-Last week an educator asked me to collect my ten favorite texts about the enviroment.
+Last week an educator asked me to collect my ten favorite Jewish texts about the environment.
 I could have written way more than ten, but kept to that number.
 Below are the ones I have come up with.
 Feel free to comment on them and perhaps add your own favorite.

 And the Lord took Adam and placed him the Garden of Eden to work it and guard it.

 The land must not be sold forever: for the land is Mine: for you are strangers and residents with Me.
 Throughout the land you possess, you must provide redemption of the land.